Skip to content

 Because when you let a toxic person make you feel miserable, they do it with your permission.
 In reality, it is not about their toxicity but about you and how you choose to manage every situation of conflict, anger, and interpersonal relationships.

-Personal accountability is the real key here!
-So, stop pointing fingers at someone else, and start changing your communication and approaches.
+The real key here is the personal accountability!
+So, stop pointing fingers at someone else and start changing your communication and approaches.

 WHY TOXIC PEOPLE ARE TOXIC

-Toxic behavior can stem from varied and complex psychological factors, such as unresolved childhood trauma, fragile self-esteem, and self-worth, physical or verbal abuse, a lack of empathy for others, or mental health issues.
+Toxic behavior can stem from varied and complex psychological factors, such as unresolved childhood trauma, fragile self-esteem and self-worth, physical or verbal abuse, or mental health issues.

 Some people may have undergone past trauma or abuse, using their toxicity as a defense mechanism.
-Their trauma can lead to a negative outlook on life and challenges in building healthy relationships.
+Their trauma can lead to a negative outlook on life and challenges for building healthy relationships.

-Others may struggle with mental health issues which lead to manipulative, controlling, and harmful behavior toward others.
+Others may struggle with mental health issues that lead to manipulative, controlling, and harmful behavior toward others.

 Toxic people feel devoid of love but manage to convince themselves they are doing good for the world by caring for others, which is why it is no surprise when those around them begin to feel exhausted by the drama and stress they always seem to bring.